raspberrypilearning/3D-scene/en/step_1.md

 ## Introduction
-Create a project — relaxing, energising, funny, or inspiring — to try and change someone’s mood using sprites that move over a backdrop.
+You'll create a 3D scene that can be controlled with variables.
+The user will be able to act as the 'director' of the scene and play around until they get it just the way they want it.

+Your scene doesn't have to be sensible.
+You should try and make it fun for you and others to play around with.

 ## What you will make
-You will create your own project where you will choose your own sprites and backdrop to make a unique interactive animation.
-Your project might have balls bouncing around, birds that flap their wings, animals that move through the wood, or hearts that float around.
-Your sprites could do something when you click on them.
-For example, you could have a bird that squawks, a heart that glows, or a balloon that pops.
+You will create a scene that uses a `layers`, `size` and `motion` to create a 3D effect.
+You will add variables with sliders to control features of your scene so that the user can play around and customize the scene.

-You will apply your skills to make a unique project of your own.
-You will be introduced to a range of creative projects where sprites are animated in different ways using loops.
+You will see some examples and then plan your own scene.
+You will apply your coding and art skills to make a unique 3D scene of your own.

+<mark>TBD</mark>
 ![Collage of completed projects](images/showcase_static.png){:width="400px"}

 --- collapse ---